Catkartikwastaken/My/README.md

 I have planted fake links in the  website that turn into rick rolls,please be careful while traversing
 # Where do i see this wonderful creation?
 Just go to pixltut.netlify.app
+## I just want to run it locally what can i do???
+If you want to run it locally just download all these files as a zip and then extract it After extracting it just double click on the index.html file and it should open automagically in your browser!